-Most of these VET programmes consist of two years of school-based education and training, followed by two years of apprenticeship in a training enterprise.
-The National Curricula lays the foundation for VET in school and in the training enterprise.
-To complete a VET qualification one must pass a practical and theoretical trade- or journeyman’s exam.
+Most of these TVET programmes consist of two years of school-based education and training, followed by two years of apprenticeship in a training enterprise.
+The National Curricula lays the foundation for TVET in school and in the training enterprise.
+To complete a TVET qualification one must pass a practical and theoretical trade- or journeyman’s exam.

 During the two years in school, the pupil gets a general introduction to the vocational field and an opportunity to specialise in a chosen craft or trade.
 The teaching consist of general education, theoretical introduction to the vocational field, and practical training in school workshops and placements at enterprises.